Make Soap Embellishments

 I've given a lot of thought to this post.

 There are many seasoned soapers offering their recipes - simple, hard and slow trace cold process soaps and many others.
 These are not difficult to find.
 I do have many recipes for soap molding.
-So many recipes I wrote a book.
-This is the recipe I used to begin.

 One of the great protected secrets of any Soap Witch (or any soaper) is their recipe.

 Why?
 Because not only does it take a many hours, many pounds of soap and much effort to figure out what you like and then achieve the ideal soap.
 It can take many mistakes, anguish at less-than-desirable results and effort researching EVERYTHING.
 This is part of any good Soap Witch's apprenticeship and therefore, her initiation into the Soapers Secrets.
 Secrets only known by those who have traded time, efforts, energy, money and creative desires to know.
 Its a fair trade.
 To give a new soaper a cultivated recipe can take away from her process and her self initiation.
-A basic recipe is great for beginners.

 Copy a Design